-An elective course for pre-professional students in health areas requiring Chemistry, Calculus, and Physics.
+An elective course for pre-professional students in the health sciences.
 An emphasis will be placed on providing information and developing attitudes which will enhance prospects for admission into appropriate professional programs.
-Graded on a pass/fail basis.
+Graded on a satisfactory/unsatisfactory basis.

 100. Introduction to Physical Science (5).
 A basic physical science course for non-technical majors.
 An emphasis is placed on everyday applications of Physics.
 College level mathematics is not required.